robawtic/heijunka/SECURITY.md

 The Heijunka project enforces the following security best practices:

-- **Strict input validation and sanitization** using Pydantic models with regular expressions.
+- **Strict input validation and sanitization** using Pydantic models with regular expressions and HTML sanitization with `bleach`.
 - **CSRF protection** on all state-changing endpoints using `starlette-csrf`.
 - **Secure HTTP headers** (CSP, HSTS, X-Frame-Options, etc.) set by the [`secure`](https://github.com/talonsec/secure) middleware.
-- **Rate limiting** enabled on all API endpoints.
+- **Redis-based distributed rate limiting** enabled on all API endpoints to prevent abuse across multiple instances.
 - **JWT authentication** for all users with proper role-based access control.
 - **Secure password handling** using bcrypt for constant-time comparison to prevent timing attacks.
 - **Comprehensive error handling** with structured error responses and proper logging.